 Learn what the Algonquin tribes believed was the cause behind the changing colors of fall.

-According to weather folklore, if it rains today, St. Swithin’s Day, it will rain for 40 days.
+According to weather folklore, the weather on St. Swithin’s Day, July 15, determines the weather for the next 40 days.
 Is there any truth to it?
-Who was St. Swithin?
+And who was St. Swithin?
 We explain.